brite-code/brite/docs/spec/src/expressions.md

 WrappedExpression : `(` Expression TypeAnnotation? `,`? `)`

 The organization of this section might be a bit confusing.
-We have {Expression} which forms what is effectively a grammar linked-list until we arrive at {PrimaryExpression}.
+We have {OperatorExpression} which forms what is effectively a grammar linked-list until we arrive at {PrimaryExpression}.
 This is because there are complicated [order-of-operations](https://en.wikipedia.org/wiki/Order_of_operations) rules we encode in our grammar.
 Once we get to {PrimaryExpression} we’re left with simple expressions that have a clear order-of-operations.

 Note: Most of the syntax of {WrappedExpression} is ambiguous with {BlockExpression}.
 In the case where the two are ambiguous {WrappedExpression} wins.
 In practice, this doesn’t matter since the behavior is exactly the same for the ambiguous syntax.
 We don’t combine the two since `(x: T)` is valid syntax but not `(x = 42; x: T)`.